Sawo-Community/Sawo-Docs/NextJS/README.md

 ## Still stuck somewhere?
 Want to suggest a Feature?

-Ask our community members at [SAWO](https://discord.com/invite/TpnCfMUE5P)👨🏻‍💻👩🏻‍💻 Join our Discord community 🎯
+Ask our community members at [SAWO](https://discord.com/invite/TpnCfMUE5P)💻 Join our Discord community 🎯
+- Have a look at this [Source Code](https://github.com/shreya-gb/SAWO-Integrations/tree/master) for your reference.

 ---